-IT respondents working for top-performing companies are significantly more likely to 'strongly agree' that CX priorities are pushing their IT/Tech team to work more closely with other parts of the business (59% vs. 44% for mainstream companies).
-They are also more likely than respondents from mainstream companies to 'strongly agree' that their IT/Tech team is involved in the selection and implementation of CX technology (56% vs. 44%).
+IT respondents working for top-performing companies are significantly more likely to "strongly agree" that CX priorities are pushing their IT or tech team to work more closely with other parts of the business (59 vs. 44 percent for mainstream companies).
+They are also more likely than respondents from mainstream companies to "strongly agree" that their IT or tech team is involved in the selection and implementation of CX technology (56 vs. 44 percent).

-Organisations are held back by legacy technology and workflow issues.
+Organizations are held back by legacy technology and workflow issues.

-IT professionals and their peers in other functions agree that legacy systems are one of the most significant internal barriers to success (both at 39%), while workflow issues are regarded as a challenge by 33% of IT professionals and 40% of their peers.
+IT professionals and their peers in other functions agree that legacy systems are one of the most significant internal barriers to success (both at 39 percent), while workflow issues are regarded as a challenge by 33 percent of IT professionals and 40 percent of their peers.